FOREIGN COMPANIES – A TAX OVERVIEW

 The Tax Cuts and Jobs Act, signed at the end of 2017, made several important changes to the rules applicable to U.S. persons holding shares in foreign companies, including the imposition of a one-time mandatory repatriation tax on previously untaxed earnings of certain foreign companies (applicable for the 2017 tax year) and a new anti-deferral regime referred to as the Global Intangible Low-Taxed Income regime (applicable for the 2018 tax year and onward).
 These changes are discussed more fully below.

 What is a CFC?

-Under U.S. tax law, if a foreign corporation is a “Controlled Foreign Corporation” (“CFC”) for an uninterrupted period of 30 days or more during any taxable year, every person who is a “United States Shareholder” of such corporation and who owns stock in such corporation on the last day, in such year, on which such corporation is a CFC, is required to include in its gross income for its taxable year certain “deemed” income, primarily – such person’s pro-rata share of the corporation’s “Subpart F” income for such year.
+Under U.S. tax law, if a foreign corporation is a “Controlled Foreign Corporation” (“CFC”), then a “United States Shareholder” who owns stock in such corporation on the last day of the taxable year is required to include in its gross income for the taxable year certain “deemed” income, primarily – such person’s pro-rata share of the corporation’s “Subpart F” income for such year.